-Does the evidence Core Skills clearly demonstrate All candidates to be reviewed against these criteria competence?
-Is the documentation clear enough to allow for review?
+All candidates to be reviewed against these criteria competence?
+Core Skills All candidates to be reviewed against these criteria -- -- -- --

+1 Is the documentation clear enough to allow for review?

 For example, has a clear design features report (or description within the calculations) been provided which outlines the design intent, and structural features of the building?
 Are the calculations clearly laid out and easily followed so the assessor can confirm the application of relevant standards?